Resolving Issues Regarding Succession Law in Israel

 - In the absence of the aforementioned heirs, the State of Israel inherits the estate.

-The inheritance will be divided equally between the deceased’s spouse (one part) and the deceased’s children (the other part, to be divided equally among them).
+The inheritance will be divided equally between the deceased’s spouse and the deceased’s children in case of real estate.
+In case that the estate has non real estate assets like bank account, stocks, chattels the wife now widow deserve by law 100% of non real estate.
 These heirs take precedence over the parents of the deceased and their offspring, which in turn take precedence over the grandparents of the deceased.

 It is important to note that assets belonging to the surviving spouse are not part of the estate which is to be inherited.
 These may include up to half of the value of the couple’s assets, due to the operation of the Spouses (Property Relations) Law 5733 – 1973, the principles of joint ownership of property, or a property relations agreement (for example, a prenuptial agreement or ‘prenup’).